 Nail Care Tips

-Keeping up on nail care for your pet is also another essential task that should be done regularly.
 Excessively long nails can cause accidental damage to your pet, you, another person, or even items within your home (i.e., floors, furniture, etc.).
 It’s also recommended to do it before bathing too.

 Ouch!